walmartlabs/concord-website/docs/api/repository.md

 <a name="refresh-repository"/>
 ## Refresh a Repository

 An existing repository can be refreshed with a POST request.
-Refresh the repository api call will clear concord local cache of the repository and gets the latest from user's defined repository link.
+This causes the clone of the git repository stored within Concord to be updated.
+As a consequence the Concord YML file is parsed again and any changes to triggers and other configurations are updated.

 * **URI** `/api/v1/org/{orgName}/project/{projectName}/repository/{repositoryName}/refresh`
 * **Method** `POST`